PathwayCommons/guide/README.md

 ### Plugins

 GitHub pages supports a limited number of [plugins](https://jekyllrb.com/docs/plugins/).
-Since we are deploying this built Jekyll page directly to a gh-pages branch, we can use what we wish.
-Simply install (e.g. `gem install <gem>`) and declare the plugin inside the `_config.yml` attribute `gems`.
+Since we are deploying this Jekyll page directly to the gh-pages branch, we can use what we wish inside our development environment as the product is just Markdown.
+Simply install the gem (e.g. `gem install <gem>`) and declare the plugin inside the `_config.yml` attribute `gems`.

 ## Adding Content

-### Adding a collection
+### Collections

 Every collection is presented as a listing in the sidebar.
-Collections are directories inside the `src/collections` prefixed with an underscore `_`  and contain content writte in (R) Markdown and/or HTML.
+Collections are directories inside the parent directory, but we have chosen to place the source files inside `src/collections` prefixed with an underscore `_`.
+In this way, we can write content in (R) Markdown and/or HTML and use a build system to push the processed files out to the parent directory so that Jekyll can build it as usual.
 Several things that need updating.

 1. Add an element to the `collections` attribute in `_config.yml`
   * See Jekyll [docs](https://jekyllrb.com/docs/collections/)